 Humanism is an approach to life that is found throughout time and across the world in many different cultures.
 You can find out more about what humanists think and believe under Humanism Today, and more about how Humanism has developed over time under The Humanist Tradition.

-- On Humanism (Routledge) – a great introduction to Humanism by BHA Vice President Richard Norman
+- On Humanism (Routledge) – a great introduction to Humanism by BHA Patron Richard Norman

 - Humanism: A Very Short Introduction (Oxford University Press) by Stephen Law